meshu-dev/meshu-dev/README.md

 ### Hi there 👋

 - :office: I'm currently employed as a full-stack web developer
-- :computer: I’m currently working on my portfolio
+- :computer: In my free time I'm working on building my portfolio
-- :book: I’m currently refreshing my memory on React
+- :book: Also currently refreshing my memory on React
 <!--
 - 💬 Ask me about web technologies
 - 📫 How to reach me: ...